 In 1898, the first house was constructed on the island by Nicholas Sottile.
-The next year, Dr. Joseph S. Lawrence changed the name of the island to

-Isle of Palms and provided the first overland access by means of a trolley rail line running from Mount Pleasant across Sullivan's Island to Isle of Palms.
+The next-following.year, Dr. Joseph S. Lawrence changed the name of the island to Isle of Palms and provided the first overland access by means of a trolley rail line running from Mount Pleasant across Sullivan's Island to Isle of Palms.
 Dr. Lawrence was a physician and business entrepreneur who wanted to create a holiday resort.
-A restaurant and Ferris wheel were opened for island visitors the following year, and in 1902 the Seashore Hotel was completed.